bernie-cm/bernie-cm/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 👋 Hi, I'm Bernie
-- 🐧 I like Linux and Python
+- 🐧 I like Linux, Kubernetes and Python
 - ☁️ I'm passionate about cloud and data engineering, backend programming, and DevOps
-- 🌱 I'm learning 🕸️ Service Mesh
+- 🌱 I'm learning 🔎 Monitoring Systems and Services with 🔥 Prometheus
 - ✉️ Reach out bernie.camejo [at] icloud.com

 ## About me